ZackBorton/UnderstaningAsnycAwait/README.md

 # UnderstandingAsyncAwait
 Examples and info around how the Task-based Asynchronous Pattern is implemented in C# under the covers

-You can use [ILSpy](https://github.com/icsharpcode/ILSpy) to show the generated State Machine code of async methods to get a better understanding of what the code is doing
+You can view the state machine info by looking at the IL code.
+* If using Rider go to tools and IL Viewer
+* You can also use [ILSpy](https://github.com/icsharpcode/ILSpy)
 ```
-ilspycmd -p Your.dll  -o /Your/Output/Directory
+ilspycmd -p -il Your.dll  -o /Your/Output/Directory
 ```
 See AsyncAwaitExamples.cs in the logic project to view the info around the async await implementation